Types of Donations

-This reduces the risk of adverse transfusion reaction because instead of a patient receiving three units of plasma from three different donors, he or she can receive the same amount of plasma from just one donor.
 The entire collection process takes approximately 60 minutes and can be performed as often as every four weeks.

 Donors with blood type AB not only have a rare blood type (only four percent of the population is AB), but they also have a rare opportunity to save lives in a special way.
 Donors with AB blood types have "universal donor plasma", so it can be transfused safely into a patient of any blood group.

-When scheduling non-emergency surgery or medical procedures that may require a blood transfusion, many patients elect to have blood drawn before the procedure in order to be transfused with their own blood.
+When scheduling non-emergency surgery or medical procedures that may require a blood transfusion, patients may elect to have blood drawn before the procedure in order to be transfused with their own blood.
 This is called autologous donation (‘auto’ meaning self).
 Almost any blood product, from whole blood to peripheral stem cells, can be ordered for autologous donation.

 Contact us at: 1-800-366-2834